 Patient Counseling Information

 - ABRAXANE injection may cause fetal harm.
 Advise patients to avoid becoming pregnant while receiving this drug.
-Women of childbearing potential should use effective contraceptives [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Women of childbearing potential should use effective contraceptives while receiving ABRAXANE [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].

 - Advise men not to father a child while receiving ABRAXANE [see WARNINGS AND PRECAUTIONS].

-- Patients must be informed of the risk of low blood cell counts and instructed to contact their physician immediately for fever or evidence of infection.
+- Patients must be informed of the risk of low blood cell counts and severe and life-threatening infections and instructed to contact their physician immediately for fever or evidence of infection. [see WARNINGS AND PRECAUTIONS].

-- Patients should be instructed to contact their physician for persistent vomiting, diarrhea, signs of dehydration, cough or breathing difficulties, or signs of an allergic reaction.
+- Patients should be instructed to contact their physician for persistent vomiting, diarrhea, or signs of dehydration.

 - Patients must be informed that sensory neuropathy occurs frequently with ABRAXANE and patients should advise their physicians of numbness, tingling, pain or weakness involving the extremities [see WARNINGS AND PRECAUTIONS].